v2sCollections/City-of-Dreams/README.md

 - **I**t will now cost Eddies to summon your vehicle.
 - It will cost you more eddies to repair destroyed vehicles when summoning them.
 - Summon and spawn distances for vehicles decreased.
-- No camera auto-centering while driving in TPP and FPP mode.
+- No camera auto-centring while driving in TPP and FPP mode.

 ### **Custom Vehicles**